WRCUnderhill/InventoryApp/README.md

 one channel or floats for another or strings for another.
 They are all converted to strings within the app.
 The data kept is

+Channel:
-Channel: only the name of the channel.
+* only the name of the channel.

+Product:
-Product: name - a descriptive string
+* name - a descriptive string
-         id - the id used by the channel for the product (string) channel_id - foreign key - the id of the channel to which this product belongs.
+* id - the id used by the channel for the product (string)
+* channel_id - foreign key - the id of the channel to which this product belongs.

+Location:
-Location: name - a descriptive string
+* name - a descriptive string
-          id - the id used by the channel for the location (string) city - string
+* id - the id used by the channel for the location (string)
+* city - string
-          country - 2 letter code
+* country - 2 letter code
-          channel_id - foreign key - the id of the channel to which this location belongs.
+* channel_id - foreign key - the id of the channel to which this location belongs.

+Item:
-Item:     name - a descriptive string
+* name - a descriptive string
-          price - unit price (string)
+* price - unit price (string)
-          inventory code - some channels keep separate product and inventory codes for items (string)
+* inventory code - some channels keep separate product and inventory codes for items (string)
-          product_id - foreign key - the id of the product to which this item belongs.
+* product_id - foreign key - the id of the product to which this item belongs.
-          channel_id - foreign key - the id of the channel to which this item belongs.
+* channel_id - foreign key - the id of the channel to which this item belongs.

 Stock:  The count of a particular kind of item at a particular location
-          level - integer - count of a particular kind of item at a particular location
+* level - integer - count of a particular kind of item at a particular location
-          item_id - foreign key - the id of the item to which this stock belongs.
+* item_id - foreign key - the id of the item to which this stock belongs.
-          location_id - foreign key - the id of the loction to which this item belongs.
+* location_id - foreign key - the id of the loction to which this item belongs.
-          product_id - foreign key - the id of the product to which this item belongs.
-Not strictly necessary, but included for convenience channel_id - foreign key - the id of the channel to which this item belongs.
+* product_id - foreign key - the id of the product to which this item belongs.
 Not strictly necessary, but included for convenience
+* channel_id - foreign key - the id of the channel to which this item belongs.
+Not strictly necessary, but included for convenience

-Stock Link: Gathering (find all) will allow calculation of aggregate quantities
-          for the same item across channels
+Stock Link: Gathering (find all) will allow calculation of aggregate quantities for the same item across channels
-          item_id - foreign key - the id of the item which is sold across channels
+* item_id - foreign key - the id of the item which is sold across channels
-          product_id - foreign key - the id of the product of the items which is sold across channels
+* product_id - foreign key - the id of the product of the items which is sold across channels
-          channel_id - foreign key - the id of the channel of the item which is sold across channels
+* channel_id - foreign key - the id of the channel of the item which is sold across channels

-Location Link: Gathering (find all) will allow calculation of aggregate
+Location Link: Gathering (find all) will allow calculation of aggregate quantities for the same item across channels
-          quantities for the same item across channels Loction_id - foreign key - the id of the location used across channels
+* loction_id - foreign key - the id of the location used across channels
-          channel_id - foreign key - the id of the channel which uses the location.
+* channel_id - foreign key - the id of the channel which uses the location.

 This is the key data needed to calculate the display of how the stock is distributed across the merchant's locations and channels